rachita19082/dpga-map-visualization/README.md

 <h1 align="center">Map Visualization of UNICEF Digital Public Goods <br/> Developments and Implementations</h1>

-This repository was conceived as a very simple tool to visualize on a map the various multiple dimensions of data related to the geographic extent of digital public goods.
+This repository was conceived as a very simple tool to visualize on a map the multiple dimensions of data related to the geographic extent of digital public goods.

 ## 🤔 Rationale